Sunken Meadow State Park: Park description

 The park's grounds are used as a venue for cross country running, and host competitions for cross country teams from local high schools and runners' clubs.
 The five-kilometer course, featuring the deliberately named "Cardiac Hill", is regarded as one of the most difficult cross country courses in the US.

 The 31 mi Long Island Greenbelt Trail connects Sunken Meadow State Park with Heckscher State Park.

+Marsh Habitat Restoration

+In the 1950's, an earthen berm was constructed across the Sunken Meadow Creek to allow vehicular traffic, as well as control mosquito populations; This blocked tidal flow from entering the creek, allowing invasive plants such as Phragmites australis, to thrive and for pollution to build up.